 Anxiety can show up in big ways in our lives and in our family, but it can also show up in subtle ways that are masked by other emotions and behaviors.
 This is why it is SO important to routinely pay attention to the most foundational question, “What is going on in ME?”

-- Marni Love, a homeschool mom of three boys and regular guest in our Clubhouse Community.
-Marni has experience with adoption, ADHD, sensory processing, primitive reflex integration and highly sensitive children
+- Marni Love, is a homeschool mom of three boys and a regular guest in our Clubhouse Community.
+Marni has experience with adoption, ADHD, sensory processing, primitive reflex integration, and highly sensitive children

-- Taylor Irby, a speaker, marriage and parenting coach, and mom of five children.
-Taylor is familiar with the challenges of ADHD, autism, anxiety, developmental delays and adoption trauma
+- Taylor Irby, is a speaker, marriage and parenting coach, and mom of five children.
+Taylor is familiar with the challenges of ADHD, autism, anxiety, developmental delays, and adoption trauma

 What you’ll discover in today’s podcast: